tabletopmanoa/tabletopmanoa.github.io/index.md

 config/     # holds configuration files, such as settings.development.json .gitignore  # don't commit IntelliJ project files, node_modules, and settings.production.json
 ```
-This structure separates configuration files (such as the settings files) in the config/ directory from the actual Meteor application in the app/ directory.
+The configuration files are seperated in the config/ directory from the actual Meteor application in the app/ directory.

 The app/ directory will be discussed in depth upon project completion

 ## Import conventions

-This system adheres to the Meteor 1.4 guideline of putting all application code in the imports/ directory, and using client/main.js and server/main.js to import the code appropriate for the client and server in an appropriate order.
+Following the Meteor 1.4 guidlines, all the application codes have been filed in the  imports/ directory, with client/main.js and server/main.js used to import the code for the client and server.

-This system accomplishes client and server-side importing in a different manner than most Meteor sample applications.
-In this system, every imports/ subdirectory containing any Javascript or HTML files has a top-level index.js file that is responsible for importing all files in its associated directory.
+Every imports/ subdirectory containing any Javascript or HTML files has a top-level index.js file that is responsible for importing all files in its associated directory.

-Then, client/main.js and server/main.js are responsible for importing all the directories containing code they need.
-An expample will be used once the project is complete.
+The client/main.js and server/main.js are responsible for importing all the directories containing code they need.
+An example will be used once the project is complete.

 ## Naming conventions